kimbjerge/insectDCT/README.md

 V5.
 Fifth model (HierarchicalClassifierV5_05092025) was trained on the same images as V3, supplemented with Pi Camera images of challenging species. <br />
 https://drive.google.com/file/d/1VFzGcx1WDyL91ATu4CVR7HUR_nwjpZum/view?usp=drive_link

 V6.
-Sixth model (HierarchicalClassifierV6) was trained on the same images as V5, with less vegetation, reorganized, supplemented with additional images of challenging species. <br />
+Sixth model (HierarchicalClassifierV6 - default) was trained on the same images as V5, with less vegetation, reorganized, supplemented with additional images of challenging species. <br />
 https://drive.google.com/file/d/1V8uWDIjT1DHo3CyxRjOk6vZYkeBjKX_0/view?usp=drive_link

 V7.
 Seventh model (HierarchicalClassifierV7) was trained on the same images as V6, suplemented with more Lepidoptera species and insect images recorded with Pi HQ camera and short video clips. <br />